techgrounds/cloud-6-repo-rupaliBC/01_Linux_1/Linux07.md

 ## Key-terms
-- Process - A process is an instance of running code.
+- Process - A process is a running instance of a program.
 - Services - Services responds to request which is coming from programs.
 - Process ID - Process identifier, also known as process ID or PID, is a unique number to identify each process running in an operating system such as Linux, Windows, and Unix.
 - SSH is the primary way to connect to remote Linux and Unix-like servers through the command line.
 It provides a secure connection that you can use to run commands, interact with the system.
-- Daemon -  A daemon is a service process that runs in the background and supervises the system or provides functionality to other processes
+- Daemon -  A daemon is a service process that runs in the background and supervises the system or provides functionality to other processes.
+These are specail types of background processes that start at system startup  and keep running forever as a service.They dont die.

 ## Opdracht
 - Start the ssh daemon.